Holly-Horwood/keto_kitchen/README.md

 #### **Issues:**

 - The preview images for the edit recipe add recipe pages are not working correctly for aspect ration.
 In the future some type image size control will be added to handle this problem.

+- On edit the image must be added again or it will default to the alt, this will be fixed in a future update.

 ---